 And what a job she’s done.
 I walk into a dim lobby space with strong tones of black, gold, and yellow.
 The modern oriental vibe is refreshing and intriguing – there are Chinese porcelain friezes, Portuguese shutters, and Malay timber work, no doubt a homage to the neighbourhood’s past.
 Behind delicate screens, calligraphy paper from Anouska’s personal collection line the walls.
 I’m equally impressed by the quality coffee table books around the space, such as James Sherwood’s Savile Row to Vivienne Becker’s The Pearl Necklace.
 Great if you’re a fashionista, or well, just waiting to check in.

-Anouska has ensured that all of the property’s 49 rooms are unique in design.
-Even then, each of the room types – from a vintage-style Opium Room to an all-white Pearl Suite.
+Anouska has ensured that all of the property’s 49 rooms – from a vintage-style Opium Room to an all-white Pearl Suite – are unique in design.
 My lofty Duxton Duplex Suite, is the only one with two floors, accessible up a spiral staircase at the side, which I don’t recommend using when drunk.

 I’m greeted by three large colonial-era windows spilling light in the room.
 That, and a plate of whole dragonfruit (unusual, but very pretty) on a large ottoman that doubles as a table.
 The mini bar, I must emphasise, outshines any from hotels I’ve been to.
 Mainly because you get almost everything you need to make a basic cocktail: a cobbler shaker, paring knife, citrus, tonic water, and premium spirits.
 Oh, and salted egg yolk fish skins from The Golden Duck – the only brand worth trying.